Developer: Gaijin Games

 Bit.Trip Core is one of my least favorites because of how hard it can be to watch four sides of the screen at once.
 You stay in the middle and control a beam to destroy pixels coming at you from all sides.
 This can get confusing and it’s really hard to play for long periods of time.
 I didn’t play this one as much and was a bit of a disappointment.

-Bit.Trip Void is another favorite because it doesn’t require such concentration and accuracy.
+Bit.Trip Void is another favorite because it doesn’t require much concentration and accuracy.
 You are a black hole that collects black pixels and avoids white.
 When you are too big to fit on-screen, or between two pixels, you pop and bank your score.
-This one is highly addictive and I wound up playing for longer sessions then the other games.
+This one is highly addictive and I wound up playing for longer sessions than the other games.

 Bit.Trip Fate isn’t one of the best because you are on a set path and have to avoid enemy fire while firing back.
 Dodging fire on a set path seems like it works against you and isn’t really all that fun even if you do concentrate.
 The game has a slow pace and also requires right-handed stylus use.